mohnishbasha/support-metrics-client/docs/proactive-support.rst

 What is Proactive Support?
 --------------------------

 Proactive Support is a component of the Confluent Platform.
-It contains a feature that collects and reports support metrics ("Metrics"), which is enabled by default.
-We do this primarily to provide proactive support to our customers, to help us build better products, to help customers comply with support contracts, and to help guide our marketing efforts.
+It collects and reports support metrics ("Metrics") to Confluent.
+Proactive Support is enabled by default in the Confluent Platform.
+We do this to provide proactive support to our customers, to help us build better products, to help customers comply with support contracts, and to help guide our marketing efforts.
 With Metrics enabled, a Kafka broker is configured to collect and report certain broker and cluster metadata ("Metadata") every 24 hours about your use of the Confluent Platform 2.0 (including without limitation, your remote internet protocol address) to Confluent, Inc. (“Confluent”) or its parent, subsidiaries, affiliates or service providers.
 This Metadata may be transferred to any country in which Confluent maintains facilities.

 By proceeding with Metrics enabled, you agree to all such collection, transfer, storage and use of Metadata by Confluent.
 You can turn Metrics off at any time by following the instructions described below.